Universite-Gustave-Eiffel/I-Simpa/Docs/code_SPPS_modelling.rst

 Acoustic diffusion
 ''''''''''''''''''''''''''''''''''''''''''''''''''''

 On the other hand, depending on the shape, size and distribution of the wall irregularities, the sound wave can be reflected simultaneously in the specular direction and in other directions.
 In room acoustics, it is common to consider that a fraction :math:`1-s` of the sound energy will be reflected in the direction of specular reflection, while a fraction :math:`s` of the energy will be reflected in the other directions of space, according to a law of reflection characterized by irregularities in the wall (embrechts2001).
 In the latter case, we speak of *diffuse reflection*, where :math:`s` is called scattering coefficient (*scattering coefficient* in English).
 In room acoustics, numerous theoretical and experimental studies are currently underway to characterize or measure these laws of reflection (vorlander2000,cox2004).
 However, the common practice is to use Lambert's law to describe a diffuse reflection.
-The value of the diffraction coefficient :math:`s` can be obtained by a standardized measurement procedure (ISO 17497-1 of 2004 (ISO17497-1:2004)).
+The value of the scattring coefficient :math:`s` can be obtained by a standardized measurement procedure (ISO 17497-1 of 2004 (ISO17497-1:2004)).
 [7]_

 |image|